We champion the ongoing interests of professional cricketers in England and Wales.

-Any contract offered by a first-class county is bound by the conditions of the ECB/PCA Standard Contract.
+Any contract offered by a first-class county or regional centre is bound by the conditions of the ECB/PCA Standard Contract.

 - MCC YC’s – Subscription £130 and only covered for development funding during their time as contracted / employed cricketers at MCC

 - Academy Contracted – Subscription £40, covered for travel policy only

 - Associate Past Players – No fee, any player who has been contracted to a county at any point from 1967 onwards, or any player that played first-class cricket prior to 1967.
 Past players enjoy free access to county games with their PCA membership card, invitations to past player days and access to member offers.
 All insurance benefits are excluded.